HsKA-OSGIS/nycgraffiti_map/README.md

 # nycgraffiti_map
-Repository for OpenSource project NYC Graffiti Map
+Repository for OpenSource project NYC Graffiti Map, WS 2014-2015, January 2015, HsKA.

 # What is it?
 The NYC Graffiti map has been developed by two passionate students from the Geomatics department of the Hochschule Karlsruhe Technik und Wirstchaft.
 It was designed as an educational tool to be used by students and educators that can learn/teach about demographics, spatial correlation and data interpretation using a subject that most pupils raised in an urban environment have first-hand experiences with.

 # Licensing
-Please see the file called License.
+Please see the file called 'License'.

 # Authors
-Alex Boie,
+Alex Boie

 Cristina Balmus

 #Data and data sources